 Some awfully big interests invested in uranium and the future of atomic power.
 And unfortunately their view is “We’ve got to recover our investment, no matter what the cost to the public.”

-Under questioning from Lovejoy, Zinn told the court that the tower-toppling was in the best tradition of Gandhi, Thoreau, and the Abolitionists, including (of course) Elijah P. Lovejoy, Sam’s distant cousin, who was hanged by a pro-slavery mob in southern Illinois.
+Under questioning from Lovejoy, Zinn told the court that the tower-toppling was in the best tradition of Gandhi, Thoreau, and the Abolitionists, including (of course) Elijah P. Lovejoy, Sam’s distant cousin, who was murdered by a pro-slavery mob in southern Illinois.
 Judge Smith interrupted to ask if true civil disobedience didn’t demand both strict nonviolence and the acceptance of lawful punishment.
 Zinn replied that the destruction of property was not violent when life was at stake.
 “Violence,” he said, “has to do with human beings, not property.”

 Zinn pointed out that Lovejoy had turned himself in, whereas many civil disobedients disappear rather than stand trial.
 Judge Smith seemed much taken with Zinn, and constantly interrupted him with questions.
 A good third of what Zinn said was in the form of colloquy with the judge.
 At one point Smith asked leave for a private conversation with the witness, and leaned over to talk quietly.
 Zinn said later the judge had asked to meet him for dinner sometime.